iemilov/caafs-platform/README.md

 ```
 {
-        Authorization: Bearer token you get form the Authentication request
+        Authorization: Bearer <token you got from the Authentication request>
 }
 ```